Param-Pandya/Face-and-Hand-Segmentation/README.md

 ## 🚀 Usage

-### 1. Command-Line Interface (CLI)
+### 1. CLI (Command Line Interface)

-Process an image via the command line:
+To process an image via command line:

 ```bash
 python main.py
 ```

-> ✏️ Make sure to place your test image in `input/` and update the filename in `main.py`.
+> ⚠️ Make sure to place your image inside the `input/` folder and update the path in `main.py` accordingly.

+---

-### 2. Gradio Web UI
+### 2. Web UI (Gradio)

-Launch an interactive browser app:
+To launch the interactive web app:

 ```bash
 python app.py
 ```

-Upload an image and view segmented output instantly.
+* Upload an image.
+* The system detects faces and hands.
+* SAM2 is used to generate masks.
+* A masked result image is returned.

 ---

 ## 🧠 How It Works

 1. **Detection**

-   Uses `cvlib` for **face detection** and **YOLOv8** (via `ultralytics`) for **hand detection**.
+   * Uses `cvlib` for face detection
+   * Uses YOLOv8 for hand detection (`ultralytics`)

-2. **Segmentation (SAM2)**
+2. **Segmentation**

-   The bounding boxes are sent to Replicate's **SAM2 model**, which returns segmentation masks.
+   * The detected bounding boxes are sent to the **SAM2** model via Replicate
+   * SAM2 returns high-quality mask URLs

-3. **Visualization**
+3. **Overlay**

-   The masks are downloaded and overlaid on the original image using OpenCV and Matplotlib.
+   * The masks are downloaded and overlaid on the input image using OpenCV and Matplotlib

 ---

-## ⚠️ Known Limitations
+## ⚠️ Limitations

-* 🧤 Hand detection might miss occluded or partially visible hands.
+* 👋 May not detect occluded or partially visible hands
-* 👥 Works best for images with 1–2 subjects; batch processing not yet optimized.
+* 👥 Supports multiple faces/hands sequentially, not in batches
-* 🌐 Performance depends on network/API response from Replicate.
+* 🌐 Dependent on Replicate API latency and availability

 ---

 ## ✅ Requirements

-See `requirements.txt` or install via:
+To install all required packages:

 ```bash
 pip install -r requirements.txt
 ```

-Main libraries used:
+**Key Libraries:**

 * `cvlib`, `opencv-python`
 * `ultralytics` (YOLOv8)